Cinder aims to provide upgrades with minimal downtime.

 This was tested with RabbitMQ messaging backend and may vary with other backends.

-migrations are banned from schema migration scripts.
-Instead, the migrations
+Data migrations are banned from schema migration scripts and are instead

-should be done by background process in a manner that doesn’t interrupt running
+background process in a manner that doesn’t interrupt running services (you can

 API load balancer draining¶